New ethanol bill touted as good for farmers and the environment

 Reps.
 Todd Lippert, DFL-Northfield, and Jeff Brand, DFL-St. Peter, are among the co-sponsors of the bill.
 A longtime rural resident and member of the Climate Solutions Caucus, Lippert said that E15, gasoline blended with 10.5% to 15% ethanol, could provide a crucial boost to farmers while also reducing greenhouse gas emissions.

 Greenhouse gas emissions from transportation have remained stubbornly high in recent years, eclipsing power generation as the state’s largest pollutant.
-Emissions from transportation fell by just 8% from 2005 to 2018, while emissions from electricity generation fell by 29% in the same time span.
+Emissions from transportation fell by just 8% from 2005 to 2018, while emissions from electricity generation fell by 29% in the same time span, according to the Minnesota Pollution Control Agency.

 E15 has been commonly sold at Minnesota gas stations since 2018, when the Environmental Protection Agency repealed a regulation that barred the fuel from being sold during the summer months due to concerns about smog.
 Although retailers were free to sell E15 during other months of the year, most didn’t, because doing so would have forced them to go through the hassle and expense of changing their pumps and warning labels annually.

 Since the repeal of that rule, the amount of E15 gasoline sold has skyrocketed, nowhere more than in Minnesota.
-About 350 gas stations around the state carry the product and last year Minnesota drivers pumped more than 70 million gallons of it, triple the amount three years prior.
+According to the Minnesota Corn Growers Association, 350 gas stations around the state carry the product and last year Minnesota drivers pumped more than 70 million gallons of it, triple the amount three years prior.

 Minnesota has traditionally been a leader in encouraging biofuel use.
-The state was the first in the nation to require that fuel carry at least 10% ethanol content, and today over 98% of gasoline sold in the United States contains ethanol.
+The state was the first in the nation to require that fuel carry at least 10% ethanol content, and today over 98% of gasoline sold in the United States contains ethanol, according to the U.S. Department of Energy.
 Ethanol is also a rare issue that brings legislators from both sides of the aisle together in Minnesota.
 Last October, U.S. Rep. Jim Hagedorn, R-Blue Earth, joined colleagues from both sides of the aisle in raising concerns over the EPA’s decision to grant waivers to the renewable fuel standard.

 This week, Rep. Angie Craig, DFL-Eagan, sent a letter to the Select Committee on the Climate Crisis, urging the Committee to include biofuels as a part of its climate plan.
 It was signed by 11 of Craig’s colleagues, including Nebraska Republicans Jeff Fortenberry and Don Bacon.